Feinoko/The_Fox_On_The_Moon/memo.md

 * put back hero animations
 * accessibility : removed href on 'shop' mob menu to prevent page scrolling backup, it should not be an 'a' but div with aria label / role
 * put back original favicon
+* added a height of 500px to &__card-container--third-panel as temp fix to height issue

 ## Potential breaks
 *